In This Article

 The History of Victorian-Style Homes

 The Victorian look became increasingly popular during the mid-to-late 1800s with influence from the Industrial Revolution.
 Today, this type of home can be found on several continents from Europe to North America and Australia.
-Their decorative style is reflective of the era, as British architects took their designs abroad and made even the smallest details a historical tribute to the Queen.
+Their decorative style is reflective of the era, as British architects took their designs abroad to colonized countries.

 "Many features of the home—such as its somber color palette—are [inspired by] Queen Victoria," says South.
 "All colors have some amount of black added in a nod to the mourning of the Queen for her late husband," Ash adds.

-Inside, the layout was historically designed to suit the lifestyle of the times.
+Inside, the layout was historically designed to suit the lifestyle of the times for middle or upper-class Victorian families.
 "Open-concept would have been an appalling suggestion," Ash continues.
 "Homes were built to create public and private areas, as most Victorian families would entertain multiple times a week.
 Houses had elaborate floor plans with each room sectioned off for a specific function."

 Because of the time period during which they were constructed, many Victorian homes also still include outdated building materials.
 For current residents, Ash notes that it's important to know the history behind your home: "Victorian homes can contain hazardous materials and need significant wiring and plumbing upgrades," he says.
 "If the home has been designated historic, you may also have rules about what you can and cannot change."